m13/martes13.net/_pages/about.md

 permalink: /about/
 ---

-My name is Sergio Arcos, currently living in Tokyo.
+My name is Sergio Arcos, living in Tokyo.

-Thanks for stalking :-)

 Feel free to contact me through any of the links below